IEC 60904-9:2020 Standard for Solar Simulators

 However, emission lines inherent to a xenon lamp are quite strong and difficult to filter, so how does this class of solar simulator measure up to the new IEC 60904-9 standard?

-Newport/Oriel’s Sol3A Class A spectral match solar simulator achieves 100% spectral coverage, because all the spectral irradiance meets the 10% threshold for all points, although we can see visually that there are some gaps that are barely above this threshold in the 750 nm to 875 nm region.
+Newport/Oriel’s Sol3A Class A spectral match solar simulator achieves 100% spectral coverage because all the spectral irradiance meets the 10% threshold for all points, although we can see visually that there are some gaps that are barely above this threshold in the 750 nm to 875 nm region.
 These gaps are quantified by a spectral deviation of 30%.

 Endeas Quicksun 550CE Class A+A+A+ Xenon-based Module Testing Station

-Endeas Quicksun 550CE Class AAA Module Testing Station
+Spectral deviation and spectral coverage of Endeas Quicksun 550CE Class AAA Module Testing Station

 Graph reproduced and then analyzed by digitizing the spectrum from Endeas’ reported spectrum retrieved from the web.